The Killing of Captain Liam Hoare in Ballymacoda, April 8th 1921

 Plaque commemorating the massacre, located in Memorial Park on the north side of the town of Hennessey.

-The mainly accepted story is that the convey was attacked by Cheyanne Indians, but there is disagreement between historians on this, with some suggesting that the attack was carried out by a group of white outlaws posing as Indian warriors.
+The mainly accepted story is that the convoy was attacked by Cheyanne Indians, but there is disagreement between historians on this, with some suggesting that the attack was carried out by a group of white outlaws posing as Indian warriors.

 Pat Hennessy was only 37 when he died, having never made it back to Ballymacoda.
 Interestingly, a May 2013 article carried in the ‘Hennessey Clipper‘ reported that Noel Hennessy from Ballycotton, a great-great-great nephew of Pat Hennessy, stopped to visit the town of Hennessey whilst on a tour of Route 66.